Friday Favorites 4/26/2013

 The company is owned by sisters and artists Beth Dean and Maryanne Morley.
 They started Wellfleet Waters by manufacturing 100 percent water-resistant cotton duck.
 The colors and patterns they choose are inspired by the water, sky and landscape of Cape Cod.

-The sisters’ missions is to “bring the best experiences in life onto fabrics to make you smile.”
+The sisters’ mission is to “bring the best experiences in life onto fabrics to make you smile.”

 And smile I did, when I discovered their awesome textiles.
 I’m looking forward to brightening up my outdoor spaces this summer with Wellfleet Waters products and fabrics!
 For more information, please visit wellfleetwaters.com.